eglaubauf/Maya_materialBuildArnold/README.md

 reload(mb)
 mb.open()
 ```
-### TODO:
-   -  tx conversion
-   -  checkboxes for user
-   -  better configuration for searched names

 ### Notes:

 All of the scripts are free of charge for free use, commercial or non commercial whatsoever.
 But this scripts may brake your workflow.

 ### Contact/Issues/Features/Questions